 - 1. Call the general school phone number. - 2.
 Leave the message with the school office (either with an individual or on voice mail). - a.
-If it is an emergency, let the school know immediately.
+If it is an emergency, let the school know immediately. - b.

-b.
 Do NOT call or text the student's cell phone during regular school hours.

-3. The office will take the note to the student ASAP.
+(They are not allowed to have them.) - 3.
+The office will take the note to the student ASAP.